The Graduate Program

 The department of Physics offers curricula leading to the following degrees:

 The department has developed a flexible program that provides a broad, advanced education and at the same time gives students the opportunity to focus on their specialized interests.
-This program consists of graduate courses, apprenticeship in research, teaching experience, and thesis research.
+These programs consists of graduate courses, apprenticeship in research, teaching experience, and thesis research.

 Department Graduate Advising Contacts